Providing expert medical micropigmentation for nipple and areola restoration following breast surgery

 I have private health insurance.
 Are you recognised as a practitioner?

-Both Pam and Rebecca are recognised and fee assured with BUPA, AXA PPP, WPA, Aviva, Vitality, Cigna, Simply Health, Healix and Exeter Friendly.
+Both Pam and Rebecca are recognised and fee assured with BUPA, AXA, WPA, Aviva, Vitality, Cigna, Simply Health, Healix and Exeter Friendly.
 If you cannot see your insurer here it is very possible that we can arrange recognition.
 Please don't hesitate to ask.

 I do not have health insurance, can I pay for my micropigmentation treatment myself?